-The person smokes cigarettes
+The person smokes cigarettes.

 Dental implants are generally fine for former smokers.
-If the candidate is continuing to smoke cigarettes on a daily basis, though, this procedure may not be the right call.
+However, if the candidate is continuing to smoke cigarettes on a daily basis, this procedure may not be the right call.
 There are a few reasons for this.
 One is that the extraction process — if one is necessary — will create an open socket that could be infected by the tobacco smoke.
 Exposure of an unprotected area in the mouth to carcinogenic elements in the smoke could increase the patient’s risk for mouth cancer.

-The person has diabetes that is not controlled by medication or injections
+The person has diabetes that is not controlled by medication or injections.

 If the person is on a treatment regimen for diabetes or pre-diabetes, and is working with a medical professional to keep their blood sugar in check and under control, then this is likely not an issue, and dental implants would be fine.
 If the diabetes is not treated, however, then there is cause to consider advising against dental implant surgery.

-The person has had radiotherapy on the jaw or surrounding area
+The person has had radiotherapy on the jaw or surrounding area.

 In talking about radiotherapy, we are referring to the types of therapies often used for cancers of the mouth or jaw.
 The radiation and high-energy rays used to combat cancer cells can make the jaw more susceptible to fracture.
 Any time the jaw is compromised in that way, we take caution in what we can recommend in the world of oral surgery.
 Each case is unique, certainly, but if you have had radiation therapy within a few years on that part of your body, chances are high that we would recommend against implants.

-The person has periodontal (gum) disease
+The person has periodontal (gum) disease.

 This may be surprising to hear.
 Periodontitis and other gum diseases can cause adults to lose teeth.
-Often the solution to this problem involves getting dental implants.
-But there may be complications that would prevent us from being able to install these implants in the way we need to.
-We offer a free consultation, so if you have gum disease and want to pursue an implant option, we would be more than happy to meet with you, evaluate your situation, and advise you on the next steps.
+Often, the solution to this problem involves getting dental implants and maybe some soft tissue grafting.
+But there may be complications that would prevent us from being able to install dental implants in the way we need to.
+Periodontitis that has progressed to the point of causing jaw damage and bite instability can render dental implants a non-viable option.

-The person is under 18
+The person is under 18.

-Kids are frequently losing adult teeth.
-There is a multitude of reasons why a minor may lose teeth — accidents, falls, hockey games gone awry.
+Kids can also lose adult teeth.
+There are a multitude of reasons why a minor may lose teeth — accidents, falls, too many Mountain Dews, hockey games gone awry.
 But, alas, we cannot put in dental implants for someone under the age of 18.
-This is because the jaws are still growing at that age.
+This is because the jaw is still growing at that age.
 The developing jaw may bond with the implant in the way it is intended, but the additional growth could cause the implant to shift and move out of alignment.
 Having an implanted tooth end up in the wrong position poses many problems.